Pre-registration rules

 You must also meet these registration requirements:

-• be a resident of New York and the county, city, or village for at least 30 days before Election Day
+• be a resident of New York and the county, city or village where you seek to register for 30 days before Election Day

-• not currently be judged incompetent by a court
+• not be adjudged mentally incompetent by a court

 North Carolina pre-registration rules